Todd Miller: Roofing Expert

 Metal Roofing Gauge

-Too many games can be played with gauge in regards to tolerances, with paint, without paint, etc.
+Too many games can be played with metal roofing gauge in regards to tolerances, with paint, without paint, etc.

 You can find charts referencing gauge and decimal thickness but as you will see there is a wide range of tolerance on decimal thickness for each gauge.